mattmaynes2/aria/reports/research/06-CustomDevices.md

 - Allows for finer control over the area of detection than a PIR sensor

 Useability
-- More difficult than a PIR sensor, requires the user to precisely aim the transmitted beam.
+- More difficult setup than a PIR sensor, requires the user to precisely aim the transmitted beam.

 ### Evaluation